Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

     - 8L PC: It's "only" 88.33% chance, you will probably mess up your board if you fail.. nothing is stopping you from learning it, though.

 ## Early O Opener
-### Hachispin
-- Early O "freestyle" opener
-- Sends a TSS -> TST.
-What you want to do afterwards is up to you!
-It's recommended for you to get familliar with the residue left behind:
-    - Basic TSD: Just slide in a J/L piece.
-This lets you pick either 7-2, 6-3, or 5-4.
-    - TSS -> TSD: If you have a J/L + S/Z combo
-    - PC: If you get an early TS / TL, you can do an 8L PC at 100% success rate!
-- Like MKO and TKI, Hachispin leaves a flat field behind so you can quickly abort the opener and downstack as needed.

 ### SDPC:
 - ![SDPC Opener](/img/tetris/openers/sdpc.png)
 - "Early" O opener.